awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `name`
 Type: string
 Required: no, required for Service Connect to be configured in a service
 The name that's used for the port mapping\.
-This parameter only applies to service connect\.
+This parameter only applies to Service Connect\.
 This parameter is the name that you use in the Service Connect configuration of a service\.
 For more information, see [Service Connect ](service-connect.md)\.
 In the following example, both of the required fields for Service Connect are shown\.